-After reading this blog post you should be able to have a well-formed opinion on what would be the best choice for your business between Office 365 and G Suite?
+After reading this blog post you should be able to have a well-formed opinion on what would be the best choice for your business between Office 365 and Google Workspace (formerly G Suite)?

 There was a time when the ancestors of Office 365 – the various versions of Microsoft Office – enjoyed complete monopoly.

 Whether you liked it or not, you were stuck with it.